doseofted/prim-rpc/README.md

 If you prefer to work in Docker, configure the [`.env` file](./.env.example) and run `pnpm task compose:dev:up` (depends on [Docker/Compose](https://docs.docker.com/get-docker/) and [mkcert](https://github.com/FiloSottile/mkcert)).
 When finished, run `pnpm task compose:dev:down`.

+## Release Plan

+Prim+RPC is currently prerelease software but the goal is to reach a stable release.
+Prim+RPC itself (framework-agnostic core of the project) will become stable first.
+Before Prim+RPC is released however individual plugins (framework-specific code, known as method/callback plugins) will need to become stable since Prim+RPC depends on them.
+Lastly, Prim+RPC's optional tooling (such as documentation generation) will become stable.

+There is not a target date for these releases but I expect the Prim+RPC packages to generally become stable between Q2 and Q3.
+This time frame depends on the initial success of this project and the timeline of projects that will use Prim+RPC (such as [Prim+CMS](https://prim.doseofted.com/cms) and the new [Dose of Ted](https://doseofted.com/) website).